ryanallen/words-of-my-perfect-teacher/README.md

 >
 > At first meditation on death and impermanence makes you take up the [Dharma](#dharma); in the middle it conduces to positive practice; in the end it helps you realize the sameness of all phenomena.
 >
-> At first meditation first meditation on impermanence makes you cut your ties with the things of this life; in the middle it conduces to your casting off all clinging to [samsara](#samsara); in the end it helps you take up the path of [nirvana](#nirvana).
+> At first meditation on impermanence makes you cut your ties with the things of this life; in the middle it conduces to your casting off all clinging to [samsara](#samsara); in the end it helps you take up the path of [nirvana](#nirvana).
 >
 > At first meditation on impermanence makes you develop faith; in the middle it conduces to diligence in your practice; in the end it helps you give birth to [wisdom](#wisdom).
 >